wweir827/CHAMP/docs/_static/louvain_ext.rst

 ----------------------------
 Partition Ensemble Example
 ----------------------------
 We use igraph to generate a random ER graph, call louvain in parallel, and apply CHAMP to the ensemble.
+This example \
+took approximately 1 minute to run on 2 cores.
 ::

     import champ